-Since 1983, Family Focus Highland Park has offered high quality community-based programs to children and families in Highland Park and Highwood.
+Since 1983, Family Focus Highland Park has offered high-quality community-based programs to children and families in Highland Park and Highwood.
 Family Focus provides bilingual (English and Spanish) prevention-based support, including child development activities for expectant parents and families with children ages birth through three, afterschool programs for children in kindergarten through 5th grade (serving seven local schools), and a wide range of services including adult education, parenting classes, and support groups.
 Support from the Highland Park Community Foundation helps provide early childhood development and scholarship support to families in the Parent/Child Drop-In Center.

-Highland Park Community Nursery School & Day Care Center
+Highland Park Community Early Learning Center Center

 Jewish Council for Youth Services – George W. Lutz Family Center